 Founder & Designer of Artesano: Meet Claudia Estrada

 Since then Claudia and I had the chance to chat online and quickly found out that her values were so pure I just had to introduce her to you.
-A game changer in the feminine way.
+A game changer in a feminine way.
 True to her era.

 Hi, could you tell us a bit about yourself?